 The AAC Program is for functionally non-speaking children.
 Referrals are accepted from all community sources, including parents, doctors, speech language pathologists, occupational therapists and resource teachers.
 You will be contacted by your preferred contact method for your first intake appointment.
 All follow up appointments will be coordinated by your therapist.
 Wait times vary.

 The SCRC Library is good for the support teams and caregivers of all students whose language learning needs or interests fall in the preschool range.
 It is recommended that library users make an appointment to visit the library.
-For appointments please contact firstname.lastname@example.org or Marjorie at (204) 258-6595.
+For appointments please contact firstname.lastname@example.org or (204) 258-6595.

 Find and contact us:

 The AAC program is available Tuesday – Friday.
 Initial appointments occur at SSCY Centre.
 Follow up consultations may occur in the community, home, SSCY Centre or via Telehealth, and may last as long as 1.5 hours.
-For information about the AAC program, please contact Stephannie at firstname.lastname@example.org or (204) 258-6596.
+For information about the AAC program, please contact firstname.lastname@example.org or (204) 258-6596.

 The SCRC Library is located in SSCY Centre and is available by appointment, Tuesday – Thursday, 8:00 – 4:30.
-For information about the SCRC Library and AAC material preparation, including Boardmaker workshops, please contact Marjorie at email@example.com or (204) 258-6595.
+For information about the SCRC Library and AAC material preparation, including Boardmaker workshops, please contact email@example.com or (204) 258-6595.

 Overview of program: